swiftlang/swift-evolution/process.md

 ## Proposal states
 A given proposal can be in one of several states:

-* **Review**: the proposal is awaiting or undergoing review.
-Once known, the dates for the actual review will be placed in the proposal document.
+* **Awaiting review**: the proposal is awaiting review.
+Once known, the dates for the actual review will be placed in the proposal document and updated in the [review schedule](schedule.md).
+When the review period begins, the review manager will update the state to *under review*.
+* **Under review**: the proposal is undergoing public review on the [swift-evolution mailing list][swift-evolution-mailing-list].
 * **Under revision**: the proposal is undergoing revision by the author(s) based on feedback from the review.
-* **Deferred**: consideration of the proposal has been deferred until the next major Swift release.
+* **Deferred**: consideration of the proposal has been deferred because it does not meet the [goals of the upcoming major Swift release](README.md).
+Deferred proposals will be reconsidered when scoping the next major Swift release.
 * **Accepted**: the proposal has been accepted and is either awaiting implementation or is actively being implemented.
 Once a proposal enters the "accepted" state, it gets placed into its [target Swift release](README.md).
-* **Dismissed**: the proposal has been considered and rejected.
+* **Rejected**: the proposal has been considered and rejected.

 [swift-evolution-repo]: https://github.com/apple/swift-evolution  "Swift evolution repository"
-[swift-evolution-mailing-list]: mailto:swift-evolution@swift.org  "Swift evolution mailing list"
+[swift-evolution-mailing-list]: https://swift.org/community/#swift-evolution  "Swift evolution mailing list"